 - 1. The provisions of Section 9.3 Inclusionary Housing shall apply to developments within the CHOD with the following modifications: - a.
 Applicability.
 This requirement is applicable to all residential developments with five (5) or more or more dwelling units, whether new construction, substantial rehabilitation, expansion, reconstruction, or residential conversion (Applicable Projects).
 No project may be divided or phased to avoid the requirements of this section.
-This paragraph supersedes Section 9.3.3 Applicability. - Section 9.3.4 Mandatory Provision of Affordable Units and Section 9.3.5 Provision of Affordable Units do not apply to developments within the CHOD. - b.
+This paragraph supersedes Section 9.3.3 Applicability. - i.
+Section 9.3.4 Mandatory Provision of Affordable Units and Section 9.3.5 Provision of Affordable Units do not apply to developments within the CHOD. - b.
 Affordability requirements: Subsidized Housing Inventory.
 All units affordable to households earning 80% or less of AMI created in the CHOD under this section must be eligible for listing on EOHLC's Subsidized Housing Inventory. - c.
 Provision of Affordable Housing.
 In Applicable Projects, not fewer than twenty percent (20%) of housing units constructed shall be Affordable Housing Units.
 For purposes of calculating the number of units of Affordable Housing required within a development project, a fractional unit shall be rounded down to the next whole number.
 The Affordable Units shall be available to households earning income up to eighty percent (80%) of the AMI. - 2.
 Development Standards.
 Affordable Units shall be: - Integrated with the rest of the development and shall be compatible in design, appearance, construction, and quality of exterior and interior materials with the other units and/or lots; - b.
-Dispersed throughout the development; - Located such that the units have equal access to shared amenities, including light and air, and utilities (including any bicycle storage and/or Electric Vehicle charging stations) within the development; - d.
-Located such that the units have equal avoidance of any potential nuisances as [market-rate units] within the development; - e.
+Dispersed throughout the development; - c.
+Located such that the units have equal access to shared amenities, including light and air, and utilities (including any bicycle storage and/or Electric Vehicle charging stations) within the development; - d.
+Located such that the units have equal avoidance of any potential

+- nuisances as [market-rate units] within the development; - e.
 Distributed proportionately among unit sizes; and - f.
 Distributed proportionately across each phase of a phased development. - g.
 Occupancy permits may be issued for market-rate units prior to the end of construction of the entire development provided that occupancy permits for Affordable Units are issued simultaneously on a pro rata basis. - 3.
 Administration.
 The Zoning Enforcement Officer shall be responsible for administering and enforcing the requirements in this section.

-2. ADD to Section 2.0 the following new Definitions: 554 555 Applicant.
-A person, business, or organization that applies for a building permit, Site 556 Plan Review, or Special Permit.
-557 Area Median Income (AMI).
-The median family income for the metropolitan statistical 558 region that includes the Town of Manchester-by-the-Sea, as defined by the U.S. 559 Department of Housing and Urban Development (HUD).
-560 As of right.
-Development that may proceed under the Zoning in place at time of 561 application without the need for a special permit, variance, zoning amendment, waiver, 562 or other discretionary zoning approval.
-563 Building coverage.
-The maximum area of the lot that can be attributed to the footprint 564 of the buildings (principal and accessory) on that lot.
-Building Coverage does not include 565 surface parking.
-566 Parking, structured.
-A structure in which vehicle parking is accommodated on multiple 567 stories; a vehicle parking area that is underneath all or part of any story of a structure; or 568 a vehicle parking area that is not underneath a structure, but is entirely covered, and has 569 a parking surface at least eight feet below grade.
-Structured Parking does not include 570 surface parking or carports, including solar carports.
-571 Parking, surface.
+2. ADD to Section 2.0 the following new Definitions:

+Applicant.
+A person, business, or organization that applies for a building permit, Site Plan Review, or Special Permit.

+Area Median Income (AMI).
+The median family income for the metropolitan statistical region that includes the Town of Manchester-by-the-Sea, as defined by the U.S. Department of Housing and Urban Development (HUD).

+As of right.
+Development that may proceed under the Zoning in place at time of application without the need for a special permit, variance, zoning amendment, waiver, or other discretionary zoning approval.

+Building coverage.
+The maximum area of the lot that can be attributed to the footprint of the buildings (principal and accessory) on that lot.
+Building Coverage does not include surface parking.

+Parking, structured.
+A structure in which vehicle parking is accommodated on multiple stories.
+Structured Parking does not include surface parking, single level parking garages, or carports, including solar carports.

+Parking, surface.
 One or more parking spaces without a built structure above the space.
-572 A solar panel designed to be installed above a surface parking space does not count as a 573 built structure for the purposes of this definition.
-574 Subsidized Housing Inventory (SHI).
-A list of qualified Affordable Housing Units maintained by EOHLC used to measure a community's stock of low-or moderateincome housing for the purposes of M.G.L.
+A solar panel designed to be installed above a surface parking space does not count as a built structure for the purposes of this definition.

+Subsidized Housing Inventory (SHI).
+A list of qualified Affordable Housing Units maintained by EOHLC used to measure a community's stock of low-or moderate-income housing for the purposes of M.G.L.
 Chapter 40B, the Comprehensive Permit Law.